New Right (South Korea)

 New Right supporters rally against Lee Myung-bak in Myeongdong in 2008.

-The New Right movement in South Korean politics is a school of political thought which developed as a reaction against the traditional divide between conservatives (the "old right") and progressives.
-The New Right broke from past conservatives, who supported state intervention in the economy, by promoting economically liberal ideas.
-Many figures of the New Right have also become notable for criticising Kim Ku and anti-Japanese sentiment in South Korea.
-The movement was initiated by former pro–North Korean activists and communists.
-Opponents of the New Right movement described this as anti-leftism, military dictatorship advocates, pseudo right-wing, anti-ethnonationalism, pro-sadaejuui, and "pro-Japanese identity".
-While engaging in anti-communist activities that resonate with many Koreans, they also make anti-Korean remarks, causing many to feel a sense of aversion and suspicion toward them.
+The New Right movement in South Korean politics is a school of political thought which developed as a reaction against the traditional divide between conservatives (the "Old Right") and progressives.
+The New Right broke from past conservatives, who had supported state intervention, by promoting economically liberal, free market ideas.

+Many figures of the New Right, such as Lee Young-hoon have also become notable for criticizing the liberal or progressive camp for their promotion of anti-Japanese sentiment in Korea and their policy for peace and unification with North Korea.
+The movement was initiated by former pro–North Korean activists, North Korean defectors to the South and anti-communists.
+Opponents of the New Right movement described this as anti-leftism, military dictatorship advocates, pseudo right-wing, opposition to Korean nationalism, pro-sadaejuui, and Japanophilia.
+While engaging in activities against North Korea that resonate with many security-oriented South Koreans, they also expressed sympathy to pro-Japanese historical negationism, which elicited a sense of aversion and suspicion toward them.